Maddious/RiTA-DiscordBot/README.md

     * To prevent a never ending loop of errors, the VERY FIRST message or command sent on the server will Initialise the DB fully.
 Meaning you will have to send that message again.
       * Please Note Due to [Automatic dyno restarts](https://devcenter.heroku.com/articles/dynos#automatic-dyno-restarts) the first message after each restart will share the same behaviour as above.
 * Various Security vulnerabilities fixed.
-* Dev Dependencies core to this bot, the `google-transalte-api` & `google-transalte-token` & `gulp-watch`have been updated
+* Dev Dependencies core to this bot, the `google-translate-api` & `google-translate-token` & `gulp-watch`have been updated
 * `eslint` has been replaced with `babel-eslint`
 * `!t settings updatebot` Has been **DISABLED** - This is not needed as of yet and with the similarities to the `!t settings updatedb` command it may cause issues.
 * Deploy with Heroku Setup and integration.
+* Added in command triggers and command deletion to clean up command channels.

 #### New in 1.2.0-\*
 * No Code changes, just URL updates for New name of Bot